-StartUp Sedro-Woolley is a pilot program for aspiring entrepreneurs featuring free business training and support, cash prizes and the chance for participants to launch a pop-up business at a new business park.
+StartUp Sedro-Woolley is a program for aspiring entrepreneurs featuring free business training and ongoing support.

 Participants who complete the course will present their business proposals to a panel of local experts.
 The five top proposals will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
 The grand prize winner will be awarded the opportunity to launch their business in the new business park planned for downtown Sedro-Woolley.

 Participants will receive:

 First Steps to Business Course: Free business training that will help you apply business fundamentals to assess the feasibility of your business goals and reach a quick go-no go decision.

-Business Coaching: Individualized one-on-one business coaching from CIE, GroWashington, SBDC business advisors, and volunteer mentors.
+Business Coaching: Individualized one-on-one business coaching from CIE, SBDC business advisors, and volunteer mentors.

 Seed Funding: A chance to win a $500 seed grants to help with startup expenses (3 winners).

 StartUp Sedro-Woolley culminates at the end of October with a competition as participants present their business feasibility plans to a panel of local experts.
 The five participants with the best plans will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
 The grand prize winner will be awarded the opportunity to launch a new business at a pop-up kiosk at a new business park planned for downtown Sedro-Woolley.

 Fill out the application form below